Eschatologue/CM_wiki/docs/spells/4th-level.md

 Four fey creatures of challenge rating 1/2 or lower
 Eight fey creatures of challenge rating 1/4 or lower

-A summoned creature disappears when it drops to 0 hit points or when the spell ends.
+A summoned creature disappears when it drops to 0 Hit Points or when the spell ends.

 The summoned creatures are friendly to you and your companions.
 Roll initiative for the summoned creatures as a group, which have their own turns.
 They obey any verbal commands that you issue to them (no action required by you).
 If you don't issue any commands to them, they defend themselves from hostile creatures, but otherwise take no actions.